zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-provision/db-provision.md

 ## Prerequisites

--   This lab requires completion of the **Get a Free Trial** lab in the Contents menu on the right.
+-   This lab requires completion of the **Get a Free Trial** lab in the Contents menu on the left.

 ### Video Preview